 - Resume/CV for demonstrating solo artist’s or ensemble’s three or more years professional presenting history

-- Signed letter from the original scheduled venue that confirms, date, time, location of the cancelled event
+- Signed letter (or verifiable email) from the original scheduled venue that confirms, date, time, location of the cancelled event

 - Sample of marketing material that was released demonstrating the event was advertised to the general public.
-Sample marketing should clearly indicate the exact date, time, and location applying solo performer or ensemble was due on stage.
+Sample marketing must clearly indicate the exact date, time, and location applying solo performer or ensemble was due on stage.
+Marketing materials for all cancelled events needs to match the name of the applicant or ensemble leader.
 Acceptable examples include press releases, social media posts, website screenshots, and flyers.

 - Digitally signed applicant statement: